+Grade Distribution

-Grade Distribution A = 90% - 100%
+A = 90% - 100%

-B = 80% - 89.9% C = 70% - 79.9% D = 60% - 69.9% F = below 60%
+B = 80% - 89.9%

-Notebook:
+F = below 60%

+Lab notebook:

 Notebook must be bound and have carbons.
-It must have a table of contents (handwritten OK), so on the first lab day leave several blank pages at the beginning of your notebook.
+It must have a table of contents, so on the first lab day leave several blank pages at the beginning of your notebook.
 Pages should be numbered.
 Entries should be made in chronological order and EVERY day.
 Each day's entries on each experiment should begin with a brief (1 - 2 sentence) summary of work done on the same experiment the previous day.
 Periodically the TA's will collect the carbons from your notebooks, without prior notice.
+They will also check your table of contents.
 So keep your notebooks up to date!